AaTekle/cpp-ml/parallel_kmeans/README.md

 Each point contains eight numerical features.

-The complete dataset therefore stores:
+The complete dataset then stores:

 ```math
 200{,}000 \times 8 = 1{,}600{,}000